 Sue’s short narrative film “Absent” was made in late 2014.
 Within 120 days she took the vision of Sariann Monaco from script to screen.
 The film had its world premiere in San Diego and won 1st place in the Audience Choice Awards.
 The film was also nominated for three awards at the San Diego film festival and won a 2015 Telly Award.

 “Women Documentary Filmmakers” is a web site Sue created for the visibility of women documentary filmmakers from around the world.

 Sue directed and produced an 8-part series titled “Finding Freedom Within“.

-Summer of 2017 Sue worked as an Associate Producer on a new reality show “Win Place Show“ shot in Del Mar, CA. 10 episodes Season 1 It aired on TVG and TVG1.
+Summer of 2017 Sue worked as an Associate Producer on the reality show “Win Place Show“ shot in Del Mar, CA. 10 episodes Season 1 It aired on TVG and TVG1.

-In 2019 Sue moderated the Indie Film Showcase at Sundance Film Festival.
-Currently Sue and her producing partner Sariann Monaco Co-Produced a reality show titled “Miracle Mob“.
+In 2019 Sue moderated the Indie Film Showcase during the Sundance Film Festival.
+Sue and her producing partner Sariann Monaco Co-Produced a reality show titled “Miracle Mob“.
 In March Sue was Executive Producer for the 12-Hour Telethon, “Jump Start a Life“.
 The collaborative team won the Trailblazers award at the San Diego Film Week for their successful event which raised $15,000.

 Sue was a jury judge for the French Riviera Film Festival in May, 2019.
 In the fall of 2019 Sue has begun work on a feature historical documentary film Original Jayhawker.
 The film expects to be complete in 2021.

 Sue moderated the Indie Film Showcase in Park City during the Sundance Film Festival in 2020.
 She moderated 3 panels during the Cannes 2020 virtual conference.
 Here is the “Virtual” Third Annual Global Entertainment Showcase | Cannes 2020